Iraka-C/Skeeetch/gl/docs/en/readme.md

 Place the cursor over the brush button to list all brushes, and click on one brush to use it. **Drag** or **scroll** on the button to change the brush tip size.
 Most numeric values in Skeeetch support dragging and scrolling actions.

 Now that you have something on the canvas.
 Try to close this page and reopen it.
 Your contents are all here, automatically saved **in browser**.
 In this way, you can continue you drawing the next time you start Skeeetch.
-For more details, refer to chapter [Auto Save (ZH)](./manual/pc-files.md#保存在浏览器中).
+For more details, refer to chapter [Auto Save](./manual/pc-files.md#savefileinbrowser).

 > Hint: Skeeetch by default saved contents in local drive, which means your contents are not uploaded to the Internet or shared with other software.
 This means you CANNOT access the contents if you change a browser or computer!